-Resident Hotels is constantly striving to exceed customers’ expectations in terms of the general hotel experience, whether or not they have accessibility challenges.
+Resident Hotels is constantly striving to exceed guests’ expectations in terms of the general hotel experience, whether or not they have accessibility challenges.

 Parts of our hotel buildings date back to the mid-1800’s and although the buildings are not listed there are some factors relating to them where there is an ongoing challenge in complying with the Act.
 However, where there are no restraints, we have been able to make significant improvements to the properties to incorporate lifts where there are changes in level and create accessible bedrooms.
 Our accessible bedrooms have been designed with strobe lights, audible fire alarms, emergency bathroom pull chord and “wheelchair drive in” showers.

 It is our duty to ensure our staff are aware of the Equality Act 2010 and our responsibilities as a provider and their duty as employees.
 We have implemented a continual assessment programme, taking into account the changing roles and duties of employees.
 To this aim we have an ongoing training programme with our employees so that they can meet the many challenges that our guests with accessibility issues have to face and ensure that their experience in the hotel exceeds their expectations at all levels.
 This process of staff training is continuous and on-going to meet our own drive to improve our standards.

 We aim to inform our guests of facilities that are in place through our brochure and website, as well as detailing physical barriers.
 We will continue to produce digital material in a format which enables guests to view all our content in minimum standard of software, which allows font sizes to be modified as required by the individual.
 Any written material will, as standard, always also be available in a digital format, for ease of viewing.